eur-nl/erim-research-toolbox/pages/data_life_cycle/planning.md

 <!-- ERIM focused information (begin) -->
 ## What do I need to consider when planning my research?
 All research projects need a data management plan, in some cases, depending on the data collected or the way the data is collected, you might need an ethical approval before you start your research.
-A quick overview on the most common cases when you need to apply for an ethical approval is showed below.
+A quick overview on the most common cases when you need to apply for an ethical approval can be found here <!-- Link to the new page with the decision tree for ethical applications -->.
---Image--

 <!-- ERIM focused information (end) -->